094459/aqd-cli-workshop/workshop/02-advanced-setup-topics.md

 You can use the **UP** and **DOWN** arrow keys and then press **SPACE** to toggle the status of the experimental feature between ON or OFF.
 As you can see above, I have enabled the most of these experimental features, with the exception of Context Usage Indicator" which has remained disabled.

 > What this feature is doing is simplifying configuration to your Kiro CLI settings file which we have covered above.
 As you toggle these different experimental features you will see that they are updated in your settings.json file.

+We dive into some of these features in the [advanced topics](/workshop/04-advanced-topics.md) part of this workshop.

 ---